bfauber71/MyParkingMgr/jrk/deployment/README.txt

    - Complete installation package
    - Includes all application files, SQL scripts, documentation, deployment packages, and license key generation tools
+   - NEW: All public assets (HTML, CSS, JS) are now at root level
    - Use for: Fresh installations, vendor/reseller distributions
    - Extract to your web server directory and run setup.php